 Both appear to rely on fairly high standards of evidence - MSD looks to Randomised Controlled Trials (which are often considered the gold standard in research.
 They underpin medical research e.g. the Pharmac guidelines).
 However, that can be near impossible to achieve.
 It's costly.
 Also it can be technically unfeasible in some situations.
-One example is where it is difficult to maintain a random control group. e.g. in public health where programmes can be accessed by all e.g. TV advertising campaigns; air quality improvement measures, fresh water; etc. That is, they are non-excludable.
+One example is where it is difficult to maintain a control group. e.g. in public health where programmes (and can be accessed by all e.g. TV advertising campaigns; air quality improvement measures, fresh water; etc. That is, they are nonexcludable.

-Of course, there are situations where robust data and evidence is available, and it should be used to the full.
+Of course, there are some situations where robust data and evidence is available, and it should be used.
 This is more common in areas where physical or biological sciences are employed as part of the tool kit.

-There are a wide range of sources of evidence

-Many tricky public policy problems are "regulars" on the agenda.
-They are addressed by a sound programme but still not completely dealt with.
-So, they are back on the agenda regularly.

-Given that well-designed monitoring and evaluation programmes should be part of the implementation of major policy initiatives, such data can be the evidence for the next round of policy advice.
-In this way, it becomes the backbone of the feedback mechanism within the traditional policy development cycle.
-It's important that policy analysts work with their research and evaluation colleagues in defining the research agenda and work programme to address these information needs.
+Well-designed monitoring and evaluation programmes should accompany the implementation of major policy initiatives, and form the backbone of the feedback mechanism within the traditional policy development cycle.

-Executed the right way, and after deft processing, such material can be shaped to form a critical part of the evidence base for decision-making.
+Many of the processes in local government are grounded in a public consultation and submissions process.
+This will often form a part of the evidence base for decision-making.
+While some of the information contained in submissions is undoubtedly opinion, some of it is based on evidence provided or cited by submitters.
 The same principles about being careful about the strength of evidence also apply here.

-For example, it's important to acknowledge: sample sizes; whether submissions represent an individual, a group of individuals or an expert body (including whether they may have an axe to grind); and where possible to calibrate submissions against market research or survey results, if available.

-Fundamentally it must be realised and acknowledged that this data is not the only evidence.
-It should, wherever possible, be supplemented by evidence from other sources, and balanced accordingly.
+For example, it's important to acknowledge sample sizes, whether submissions represent an individual, a group of individuals or an expert body; or balancing submissions against survey results.
+However, it is not the only evidence.
+It should be supplemented by evidence from other sources, and balanced accordingly.